msomeya1/OkadaTorch/docs/OkadaWrapper.md

 The original FORTRAN subroutine computes both displacements and strains, but in some cases displacement alone may be sufficient.
 If `compute_strain` is `True` (default), both displacements and strains are computed.
 If `False`, only the displacement is computed.
-In this cace, intermediate variables that are only used to compute strain are not assigned, thus reducing computational cost.
+In this case, intermediate variables that are only used to compute strain are not assigned, thus reducing computational cost.

 ### `is_degree`